pahome/Basic-Fuse/README.md

 # Basic-Fuse
 Fuse basic files to do read, write, setxattr...etc.
+It's easy to modify files to what I want such as xxxfs or something else.
+Debug through log file.

 # Usage
 $: make